This feature is available with some paid plans

-There can be a variety of gTLDs but most that you will use will either be country specific (all two letter gTLDs are reserved for countries) or newer topic focused gTLDs (.xyz, .plubming, .store, etc).
+Most that you use will either be country specific (all two-letter TLDs are reserved for countries) or newer, topic-focused TLDs (.xyz, .plumbing, .store, etc).

-If you can register the domain you want, it doesn't matter what gTLD you use, but each gTLD is operated by a different entity and each may have its own rules for who can buy/use domains under their gTLD.
-Some are very permissive and you just need to pay (.com, .io, .ly), others are more restrictive and may be hard to obtain.
+Each TLD is operated by a different entity and may have its own rules for who can buy or use domains under their TLD.
+Some are very permissive and you just need to pay (.com, .io, .ly), while others are more restrictive and may be hard to obtain.
 For example, Ireland (.ie) strictly requires that the content on .ie sites be relevant for people in Ireland.
-Accordingly, a US corporation cannot generally obtain a .ie domain for use as a BSD.